lizhong2613/Awesome-anomaly-detection-baseline/README.md

 ## Welcome To Contribute

 If you have any models implemented with great performance, you're welcome to contribute.
-Also, I'm glad to help if you have any problems with the project, feel free to raise a issue.
+Also, I'm glad to help if you have any problems with the project, feel free to raise an issue.

+**Contact me:** xdu DOT lhchen AT gmail DOT com.